Ferry-Li/Co-Erasing/readme.md

 ## Installation

 - Some codes and checkpoints are under examination, and we will update as soon as possible.
+- We update some checkpoints [here](https://huggingface.co/Ferry30/Co-Erasing).
+The models are based on [ESD](https://github.com/rohitgandikota/erasing).

 Clone this repository: